munificent/craftinginterpreters/book/methods-and-initializers.md

 Last is the class to bind the method to.
 Where can the VM find that?
 Unfortunately, by the time we reach the `OP_METHOD` instruction, we don't know where it is.
-It <span name="global">could</span> be on the stack, if the user declared the class a local scope.
+It <span name="global">could</span> be on the stack, if the user declared the class in a local scope.
 But a top-level class declaration ends up with the ObjClass in the global variable table.

 <aside name="global">

-It Lox only supported declaring classes at the top level, the VM could assume that any class could be found by looking it up directly from the global variable table.
+If Lox only supported declaring classes at the top level, the VM could assume that any class could be found by looking it up directly from the global variable table.
 Alas, because we support local classes, we need to handle that case too.